fastats/fastats/docs/source/single_page_run_through.rst

 Why are we re-writing functions that already exist in numpy/scipy/etc?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One of the major advantages of numba is that the JIT compilation will be optimized for the specific hardware you are running on.
-The traditional python system of writing a C or Cython routine and then pre-compiling it will not be optimised for specific hardware.
+One of the major advantages of `numba`_ is that the JIT compilation will be optimized for the specific hardware you are running on.
+The traditional Python system of writing a C or Cython routine and then pre-compiling it will not be optimised for specific hardware.

 Over the last few years, the SIMD registers in CPUs have grown to 512-bits,